NamanGaonkar/MindCare/README.md

-#  MindCare
+#  MindfulMate

-MindCare is a digital mental health and psychological support system for students in higher education.
+MindfulMate is a digital mental health and psychological support system for students in higher education.
 It helps students access stigma-free support, self-help resources, and professional guidance while giving institutions insights into student wellbeing.

 ---